CharleySchaefer/charleyschaefer.github.io/_pages/about.md

 ---

-In my Soft Matter research I focus on the self-organisation of molecules into large dynamical structures.
-The key research activity is the development of new models and simulation techniques that act as a double-edged sword: while providing new insights into complex biological systems (e.g. related to the response of bacteria to anti-biotics, the self-organisation of viruses or the  aggregation of proteins into fibrillar structures that play a vital role in Alzheimer's disease) , they provide tools that assist the development of novel materials ranging from organic solar cells to silk-like polymeric fibres.
+In my **Soft Matter** research I focus on the self-organisation of molecules into large dynamical structures.
+The key research activity is the development of new models and simulation techniques that act as a **double-edged sword**: while providing **new insights into complex (bio-)molecular systems** (related to medicine, green catalysis and spider/silkworm silk) , they provide tools that assist the **development of novel materials** ranging from organic solar cells to silk-like polymeric fibres.